 Most companies were founded in a time when there was a shortage of information.
-Getting the information was extremely expensive and not very useful since it normally came along late (normally just to justify a decision what was already made) .
+Getting the information was extremely expensive and not very useful since it normally came along late (and it was normally used just to justify a decision what was already made) .
 Today getting information is not expensive any more.
 Actually you have information everywhere and almost in real time for a very low cost.
 This avalanche of information instead of improving the decision making process is making it harder or in most cases impossible.

 However not all the good intentions generate great business results, which explains why hiring “some” big data genius will not fix your problems (I mean, not just that).
 Is not about how good you analyse the available information but how much of the information from your system interactions (the ones that helps you understand which resource/resources are preventing the company to reach or improve its results) is available.
 A data driven culture requires that each resource from the company shares the part of “reality” that creates in the company.

 Decision making scenario = Σ information(interaction 1) + information(interaction 2) + information(interaction x)

 The above mentioned formula tells you how important is sharing the information.
 Normally that information is kept unintentional hidden by each employee (for example in a paper notebook next to their computers).

 The solution is adding to the company’s culture the Data Drive Culture component to their DNA.
 That’s not something that you do changing all the people in your company but generating a properly environment where people can develop their skills understanding what that means in the current position.